Asqatasun/Web-Snapshot/Howto-use.md

   * Replace [mm] by the minutes (between 0 and 59)
   * Replace [ss] by the seconds (between 0 and 59)
 * (Optional parameter) Replace [boolean] with `false` has no effect (if is not set too), just return the thumbnail.
 Replacing [boolean] with `true` returning a JSON with all informations about the thumbnail, and his status of creation.

+### Create snapshot and its thumbnail (With POST Request Method)

+To explain this usage, we choose to use [cURL](http://fr.wikipedia.org/wiki/CURL) software to send POST request.

+Open your console, and fill it with :

+`curl -X POST -d "url=[url]&width=[width]&height=[height]&date=[date]&status=[boolean]" http://localhost:8080/websnapshot-webapp-1.0-SNAPSHOT`

+This operation start the creation of the snapshot and its thumbnail, return instantly the status of creation of the thumbnail.
+If you send the same request, just the thumbnail will be create.

+The parameters have the same working that the GET request : if you set [boolean] with `true`, the request return instantly a JSON with the informations.